freiburgermsu/ROSSpy/docs/source/rosspy_api.rst

 - *export_name* ``str``: specifies the export name of the simulation figure.
 The default name for ``brine`` simulations is ``brine``, while the default name for ``scaling`` simulations is ``all_minerals``.
 - *export_format* ``str``: specifies the format of the exported simulation figure, from the MatPlotLib options -- ``svg``, ``pdf``, ``png``, ``jpeg``, ``jpg``, or ``eps`` -- where ``svg`` is the default as a lossless and highly editable format: e.g. via `Inkscape <https://inkscape.org/>`_.
 - *scale_ions* ``bool``: specifies whether the scale from ``scaling`` simulations will be reduced into proportions of individual ions, which is exported as a JSON file.
+- *define_paths* ``bool``: specifies, for the iROSSpy Notebook, whether the simulation path will be determined to prevent redundant folder creation.
 - *selected_output_filename* ``str``: specifies the name of the SELECTED_OUTPUT file, where ``None`` constructs a name with important simulation parameters.

 **Returned** *processed_data* ``DataFrame``: A `Pandas DataFrames <https://pandas.pydata.org/pandas-docs/stable/reference/frame.html>`_ that possesses the processed simulation data, as convenient access for post-processing.